Henk Meutgeert

 music.
 25 years later he merged all kinds of music in a sort of synthesis in a

-“Jazz Orchestra of the Concertgebouw ” he
+very special way.
+With his own “Jazz Orchestra of the Concertgebouw ” he

 performed regularly, together with the Gelders Orkest, the Orkest van het Oosten